2024 Benefits Open Enrollment Information

 - Kenz Instructions (pdf)

-- Open Enrollment via Kenz HCM [begins January 9]
+- Open Enrollment via Kenz HCM (not available before January 8)

 - Family Savings Plan Overview Presentation

 - Anthem PPO Summary of Benefits & Coverage (2024 SBC coming soon!)